Ankitnau25/healthbot/README.md

 # healthbot
-its ask from user symptom and possible disease
+Its ask from user symptom and possible disease.
+Supported language hindi.